Open inguinal hernia repair (female)

 Increase how much you walk around over the first few days.

-You should be able to return to work after 2 to 4 weeks, depending on how much surgery you need and your type of work.
+Your surgeon will discuss your level of activity and return to work with you, depending on how much surgery you need and your type of work.

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.